 I didn’t wish for separation neither did I plan on having to explain why Mommy and Daddy are not together anymore.
 When I stood in front of that alter many years ago, I never thought I will be taking this path.
 Undoubtedly it has not been simple, swift nor was it without tears.
 Yet, I am happier and have a bigger life than I could ever dreamed of those early years of marriage.
 Although taking that path of single motherhood made my daughters part of the statistics in marital breakdown, I am thankful for having the courage to move from a hard place to a much better place.
 It is a realization that it is a blessing, even though we don’t always remember that we have it all along.

-Stop with the family stereotype already
+Stop with the family stereotype

-I took pains in ensuring that my daughters are exposed to the many different sides of what a family looks like.
+I take great pains in ensuring that my daughters are exposed to the many different sides of what a family looks like.
 Families with two moms, transracial children, single parents.
 These families are showing my girls that a dad, a mom and two siblings don’t necessarily make up a family.
 And more importantly, it hardly means happy-ever-after.
 And they are also learning that our family photo – mom and three beautiful daughters, may change.
 Their dad’s too.
 And that thought has helped us embrace the evolution that could come our way.

 I am constantly preparing myself to find the right answer to those hard questions of life